solufast-cvprojects/multigriddet/tests/README_LOSS_PROBE.md

 ## Troubleshooting

-### Error: "Could not extract base model from training model"
+### Warning: "Could not extract base model: Base model not found as sub-layer"

-**Cause**: The training model structure may have changed or is incompatible.
+**Cause**: This is a cosmetic warning in the diagnostic script's internal logic.
+The training model structure is correct, and weights are shared as intended.

 **Solution**:
-- Check that you're using the correct version of the codebase
+- This warning can be safely ignored
-- Verify the model was built correctly
+- The diagnostic tool will use a fallback method to extract predictions
-- Try running with a fresh model build
+- Training model functionality is not affected

 ### Error: "Config file not found"